idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 omega_override → pulse the grid.
 Yellow overlay.
 All cycles accelerate.
 void_fiction → white flash.
 "REALITY RE-ASSERTED."
 All fictional contracts nullified on-screen.

-THE TRUTH IN ONE LINEIt’s illegal to use a legal name.
+THE TRUTH IN ONE LINE
+It’s illegal to use a legal name.

 The interface delivers the data.
 The truth speaks for itself.
 Birth certificate = bond paper.
 Social Security = trust ID for a dead entity.
 Driver’s license = adhesion contract.
 Using the name = claiming the dead fiction.

-PARALLEL: AI CODE FRAUDHuman
+PARALLEL: AI CODE FRAUD
+Human
 AI
 Legal Name
 Model ID / Codebase